 Scammed: Reality sets in

 A couple of hours after I’d made the transaction and was done with my rounds in town, I reached out to my supply lady, Hilda**.
 But when I did, Hilda’s phone could not be reached as it was switched off.
 Again, I didn’t find that to be alarming at all.
 After all, her trip to China was in two days, and Hilda needed all the rest she can get before leaving Ghana.
-So what I did was try sending her an email to enquire of her wellbeing.
+So what I did was try sending her an email to enquire of her well-being.

 I opened my email app and noticed that I had already received an email from her.
 Great!
 We could continue our previous discussion, I thought.
-But what I read in the two-sentence email had me frozen for what seemed like eternity; “we were robbed this morning, and I’ve lost my phones.
+But what I read in the two-sentence email had me frozen for what seemed like an eternity; “we were robbed this morning, and I’ve lost my phone.
 Please meet me at the shop.”

 What the hell did I just read??